alfonsog714/sprite-dungeon-crawler/README.md

 # Sprite Dungeon Crawler
 A project from [Hands-On Rust](https://hands-on-rust.com/) by Herbert Wolverson.
+This project mainly serves as an introduction to the Rust programming language, as well as learning material about rendering.

 Still a WIP, will work on this whenever my work doesn't fill my time.